VihagChaturvedi/older-method-for-garena-lol/README.md

 # older-method-for-garena-lol
-# This is repo is mainly listing the old README.md files of the original repo ( main repo is [here](https://github.com/nhubaotruong/league-of-legends-linux-garena-script).
+# This is repo is mainly listing the old README.md files of the original repo (main repo is [here](https://github.com/nhubaotruong/league-of-legends-linux-garena-script)).
 # No images have been added at the moment, pls be patient, it will be updated soon